 As well as her work with W&T she freelances for a number of organisations in the Midlands including Birmingham REP, Birmingham Hippodrome and the Core at Corby Cube.
 She also helps to co-run PILOT Nights, a work-in-progress platform for theatre makers.

-Matt Smith, Fundraising and Marketing Assistant
+Matt Smith, Fundraising and Marketing Coordinator

 Matt joined Women & Theatre in January 2018, having previously worked at MAC in their marketing team and interned at Writing West Midlands.
 He also has experience in fringe theatre having written and produced theatre and comedy events in Liverpool, Manchester and Edinburgh before completing an MRes in Playwriting Studies at the University of Birmingham.